andrebacaglini/ChatChallenge/README.md

     PS: I like Docker but I'm not an expert on it.
     This is a very useful tool when I want to run a service without the need to install it on my machine and test some other stuff.

 I confess that my experience with RabbitMQ at the moment of this challenge is low.
-But reading the documentation and looking at some examples on the internet I found the MassTransit Framework.
+But reading the documentation and looking at some examples on the internet I found the [MassTransit Framework](https://masstransit-project.com/).

-It is a free, open-source distributed application framework for .NET (<https://masstransit-project.com/>).
+    It is a free, open-source distributed application framework for .NET.

-Reading the docs and the examples I found a SignalR example with RabbitMQ (<https://masstransit-project.com/advanced/signalr/sample.html#sample-signalr>) and **boom!** That was everything I needed for the whole challenge!
+Reading the docs and the examples I found a [SignalR example with RabbitMQ](https://masstransit-project.com/advanced/signalr/sample.html#sample-signalr) and **boom!** That was everything I needed for the whole challenge!

 I just need to configure the chat and the bot consumes the same queue and it's done!